Marketcircle/AXElements/docs/Inspecting.markdown

 list of parameterized attributes for an object with {AX::Element#param_attributes}.
-Similarly, you have probably already noticed that parameterized attributes have their own section in the Accessibility Inspector, but not all UI elements have parameterized attributes.
+Similarly, you have probably already noticed that parameterized attributes have their own section in the Accessibility Inspector and that many objectss do not have any parameterized attributes.

-In my experience, parameterized attributes have not been that useful, but I haven't looked hard enough and am still looking for a good example to put in this section of the tutorial.
-Parameterized attributes are not writable (though I should double check this fact).
+In my experience, parameterized attributes have not been very useful, but I haven't looked hard enough and am still looking for a good example to put in this section of the tutorial.

 ## Explicit Attribute Access